amirmohideen/GorillaVs100MenPrivacyPolicy/README.md

 ---

+## Public Authority Requests

+In the unlikely event that we receive a legally valid request from a government or public authority regarding user data, **10XVAR** maintains a **data minimization policy**.
+This means:

+- We will **only disclose the minimum amount of information necessary** to comply with lawful obligations.
+- Since we do not collect or store personal data, we expect such disclosures to be extremely limited or not applicable.
+- We evaluate all such requests to ensure they are **lawful, necessary, and proportionate**.

+---

 ## Your Rights

 Although we do not actively collect or process your personal information, we uphold your global data rights: